gjr80/weewx-gw1000/README.md

 ## Installation Instructions ##

-**Note**:   Symbolic names are used below to refer to file locations on the WeeWX system.
-Symbolic names allow a common name to be used to refer to a directory that may be different from system to system.
-The following symbolic name is used below:

--   *BIN_ROOT*.
-The path to the directory where WeeWX executables are located.
-This directory varies depending on WeeWX installation method.
-Refer to [where to find things](http://weewx.com/docs/usersguide.htm#Where_to_find_things) in the WeeWX User's Guide for further information.

 ### Installation as a WeeWX driver ###

-1. If the Ecowitt Gateway driver is to be installed on a fresh WeeWX installation first [install WeeWX](http://weewx.com/docs/usersguide.htm#installing) and configure it to use the *simulator*.
+1. If the Ecowitt Gateway driver is to be installed on a fresh WeeWX installation first [install WeeWX](http://weewx.com/docs/usersguide.htm#installing) and configure WeeWX to use the *simulator*.

 2. Install the driver using the *wee_extension* utility: